- Texting while driving is negligent because of the visual, manual, and cognitive attention it requires.

 - It is illegal for drivers of School buses, except in an emergency, to use a mobile telephone while operating their bus.

-Unfortunately, the Atlanta Journal has reported that as of October 2012 , two years after the Georgia law banning texting behind the wheel became effective, very few people had been convicted.
+Unfortunately, the Atlanta Journal has reported that even years after the Georgia law banning texting behind the wheel became effective, very few people had been convicted.
 Law enforcement officials say the law is difficult to enforce because they have to determine that someone was texting at the wheel, and not merely dialing a number or talking on a cell phone.

 Though it may be difficult to make an arrest for texting behind the wheel, cell phone records subpoenaed for a crash investigation would show the timing of a text being sent or received and whether it coincided with the moment a car accident happened.